Education & Careers

 Dental Materials, Community Oral Health and Research Principles

-Christine Nathe, RDH, MS, is currently professor and graduate program director at the University of New Mexico, Division of Dental Hygiene.
+Christine Nathe, RDH, MS, is the professor and director at the University of New Mexico (UNM), Division of Dental Hygiene, and she also serves as Vice Chair of Dental Medicine at UNM.
 She also manages the full-service dental clinic at UNM.
 She has published numerous articles in dental hygiene venues and speaks worldwide on dental public health issues.
 Ms. Nathe has practiced in various settings around the world including private practice, nursing homes, prisons, schools, and the military, and consults for various governmental agencies and private dental industry.
 Her books Dental Public Health and Research: Contemporary Practice for the Dental Hygienist, 3rd edition and Primary Preventive Dentistry, 7th edition are used throughout the world to educate hygienists on the science and practice of dental public health and primary dental care.
 She is an editorial reviewer of many dental hygiene periodicals and is an associate editor of the International Journal of Dental Hygiene.
 Ms. Nathe served as chair of the American Dental Hygienists’ Association Council on Public Health.
 She has received the ADHA Award for Excellence in Dental Hygiene, ; the Excellence in Teaching Award from the UNM School of Medicine,; the Distinguished Alumni Award from Old Dominion University, School of Dental Hygiene in Norfolk, Virginia; Outstanding Alumni Award from Rhodes State College in Lima, Ohio; the Distinguished Alumnus Award from the Ohio Association of Community Colleges and the Distinguished Alumni Award in Dental Hygiene from the Ohio State University in Columbus, Ohio and most recently the Old Dominion University 40th Anniversary Outstanding Educator’s Award.